LunarFlash/StyleTransferMachineLearning/README.md

 # Style Transfer Machine Learning Fun

-This project uses Turi Create to produce a convolutional neural network in order to apply style tranfer on images.
+This project uses Turi Create to produce a convolutional neural network in order to apply style transfer on images.
 Style transfer is a technique to transfer artistic style from one image to another. 😎

 You can read about the white paper on style transfer machine learning [here](https://arxiv.org/abs/1508.06576).